Effective Ways for Taking Screenshot on Mac

 A screenshot works as an ideal and unique way to show other people what is running on your computer screen.
-A screen shot could be used to show a snapshot of a funny conversation or an error message appearing on your screen.
+A screen shot could be used to show a funny conversation or an error message appearing on your screen.
 It could also be used to provide another user with instructions on how to perform a task.
-Mac OS X provides its users with a variety of simple and pro ways to capture the image they need.
+Mac OS X provides its users with a variety of simple and pro ways to capture the image.
+Check them out in the following.

-2. Default way – Using Keyboard on Mac
+II.
+Default way – Using keyboard on Mac

 The content here falls into 3 parts below.

 - Command+Shift+4.
-The cursor turns into a cross-hair reticle.
+Press this key combination, the cursor will turn into a cross-hair reticle.

-- Release the mouse drag.
-If the sound of your computer is turned on, you will hear a noise similar to that of a camera shutter.
-The sound signifies that the screenshot has been taken.
+- Capture a Screenshot.
+Click, hold and drag the cursor in order to capture a region.
+Release the mouse drag.
+If the sound of your computer is turned on, you will hear a camera shutter sound which means that the screenshot is taken successfully.

 2. Taking a shot of the entire screen

 - Ensure your screen is displaying what you need in your screenshot image.
-You need to confirm that all the required windows are clearly visible and sized in the right manner.
+You need to confirm that all the required things are clearly visible on the screen.

-- Command+Shift+3.
-After pressing these commands, the computer will make a camera shutter noise.
-This is an indication that your image has been captured.
+- Press Command+Shift+3.
+After pressing this key combo, the computer will make a camera shutter noise, indicating that your image has been captured.

 3. Take a screenshot of the application window